metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 This configuration can only be achieved by creating a new kubernetes cluster, it is not possible to modify a existing cluster (with internet access `baseline` or `restricted`) to this configuration.
 It is also required to specify the most recent version of kubernetes, older versions of kubernetes are not supported.

-Every network access modifications triggered by a cluster user, either by adding/modifying CWNPs or adding a Service Type Loadbalancer, is validated against a list of allowed Networks.
+Every network access modifications triggered by a cluster user, either by adding or modifying CWNPs or adding a Service Type Loadbalancer, is validated against the list of allowed Networks.
 If the cluster was created with a additional internal network, this network is part of the allowed networks list.

 With internet access `forbidden` the following restrictions apply:

 #### Egress traffic

-Is only allowed to the registry and the DNS and NTP servers by default.
+Egress traffic is only allowed to the private registry and the DNS and NTP servers.
 Additional CWNPs can be added to reach destinations in the internal networks if specified.
 If a CWNP was created which points to a destination outside of the allowed networks, the CWNP will still be present but will stay in the Status `ignored`.

 ```bash